aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2020-06-09-GitHub-Actions-Multi-Deployment.md

 Conclusion
 ----------

-Thus we saw how we can deploy an SPFx app package to multiple site collections from a custom bash scropt using Office 365 CLI commands.
+Thus we saw how we can deploy an SPFx app package to multiple site collections from a custom bash script using Office 365 CLI commands.